 One way to cut down the cost of your second home insurance policy is by bundling your primary residence policy and this second residence.
 By coupling the two policies together and getting the secondary home policy with the same insurer, you may qualify for discounts.

 Another tip to save money on a second home policy is taking precautionary measures to mitigate risk.
 Set up a security system to fend against burglary, or install smart home devices to safeguard your home against other threats.
 There is an array of smart home devices, including a water leak sensor to alarm you if a pipe has burst, smoke detectors to warn of a fire or C02, motion sensors, smart locks along with a catalog of others.
 The more security and devices you have, the more opportunity for potential savings.

 A third way to save is being strategic about the second home you choose.
 For any property, it’s important to be smart about the location to remain claimless.
 With the additional risk second homes pose, this consideration is even more essential.
 Picking a residence at a more secure location or finding a home that is a part of an HOA could qualify you for savings and help you remain claimless.
 For more help in determining what type of second home is right for you, check out our second home flowchart for seniors.

 Protecting your second home shouldn’t be complicated — even if that home is off the grid, in the deep abyss of the woods or right against the ocean.
-If you’re looking to get your second home insured, get in touch with our experts to get a quote today.
+If you’re looking to get insurance for your second home, get in touch with our experts to get a quote today.
 Rest easy knowing that if your vacation home is insured with Hippo, we care about it just as much as you do.